EmmanouelaPs/pands-project/README.md

 This probably is one of the most famous databases, used in data mining, classification and clustering analysis and to to test algorithms.

 Question 1:
-We start the code by importing pandas and numpy packages.
+I start writing my code by importing pandas and numpy packages.
 I searched online and found that I could import the the iris data set from sklearn.datasets.
 I attribute the data in variable x as I will be later using the name data for the final dataframe.
 I save the following variables to clean my data: